 3. Saucony Ride 14

-The Saucony Ride ISO is a great all-around shoe that has features beneficial to runners with Achilles’ tendonitis.
+The Saucony Ride 14 is a great all-around shoe that has features beneficial to runners with Achilles’ tendonitis.

-The Ride ISO has an 8mm heel offset, which helps to ease Achilles’ pain.
-The Ride ISO is ideal for those who have neutral pronation and for those who need some cushioning but don’t need a ton of extra support.
-The shoe’s sole is designed to provide great traction and added flex for a natural running feel.
+The Ride 14 has an 8mm heel offset, which helps to ease Achilles’ pain.
+It’s ideal for those who have neutral pronation and for runners who want some cushioning but don’t need a ton of extra support.
+The shoe’s rubber sole is designed to provide great traction and added flex for a natural running feel.